Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-uwp/docs/sample-app-walkthough/step2-keyword-verification.md

 In the sample application, this is done in two stages using Direct Line Speech (DLS):

-- Local keyword verification, or 2nd stage verification, which uses a higher-power, more accurate keyword model running locally, followed by...
+- Local keyword verification, which uses a higher-power, more accurate keyword model running locally, followed by...
-- Cloud keyword verification, or 3rd stage verification, which sends the signal to the cloud to be verified by an even more accurate and resource-intensive keyword verification model.
+- Cloud keyword verification, which sends the signal to the cloud to be verified by an even more accurate and resource-intensive keyword verification model.

 Fortunately, most of this complexity is encompassed by the Speech SDK and only requires proper setup.
 The following steps describe how to complete keyword verification with DLS through the Speech SDK and how to interact with Windows during verification.